GoogleCloudPlatform/explainable_ai_sdk/README.md

 ```

 ### Explanation, Attribution, and Visualization

-What's returned from `explain()` function is a list of `Explanation` objects --
+The `explain()` function returns a list of `Explanation` objects --
 one `Explanation` per input instance.
-This object aims to make interactions with
+This object makes it easier to interact
-returned attributions more easily.
-Here are a few usages of the `Explanation`
-object.
+with returned attributions.
+You can use the `Explanation` object to get
+feature importance and raw attributions, and to visualize attributions.

-**Note**: The `feature_importance` and `as_tensors` functions are only
+**Note**: Currently, the `feature_importance()` and `as_tensors()` functions
-working on tabular models now due to the limited payload size.
+only work on tabular models, due to the limited payload size.
 We are working on
-making it available on image models.**
+making both functions available for image models.**

 #### Get feature importance

-The `feature_importance` function will return the imporance of each feature
+The `feature_importance()` function returns the imporance of each feature
 based on feature attributions.
 Note that if a feature has more than one
-dimension (e.g., an image has RGB channels in each pixel, the importance is
-calculated based on the aggregation).
+dimension, the importance is calculated based on the aggregation.

 ```python
 explanations[0].feature_importance()